 The vast majority of our patients indicate that the procedures are relatively painless.
 Most procedures are performed with a local anesthetic, which usually reduces the discomfort of the procedure.

 Anxiety regarding injection procedures is not uncommon, especially when you don’t know what to expect.
 Most injections are very fast, and are for the most part, painless.
 You should discuss your anxiety with your physician when you are evaluated here.
 More than 98 percent of our patients do not need sedation and we discourage sedation in our pain practice.
 Your safety is our number one priority.
 It is important that we can directly communicate with you at all times during the procedure.

 Take all of your usual medications for other health conditions.
-The ONLY exception would be blood thinners, such as Plavix®, Pletal®, Coumadin®, Lovenox® and similar medications that “thin” the blood.
-Please let us know if you are taking Aspirin, Ibuprofen, Aleve® or other anti-inflammatory medications.
+The ONLY exception would be blood thinners that “thin” the blood.
+If you’re unsure, please contact our office.
+Please also let us know if you are taking Aspirin, Ibuprofen, Aleve® or other anti-inflammatory medications.
 Supplements like Vitamin E or fish oil may not be allowed before some injections.
 If you are taking a blood thinner, please inform our office and nurse at your first visit.
 With your physician’s approval, you will need to stop taking your blood thinner medication three to five days prior to your procedure.